Heyang Julie Kae

 Critically engages with contemporary fiction, poetry, drama, cross-genre writing, or new media texts to investigate questions such as methods of interpretation, cultural identity, historiography, gender formations, or political analysis.
 Offered: ASp.

 Narratives of Displacement This course will explore contemporary literature that thematizes 'displacement,' a process of moving from one place to another.
 As we explore how literature narrates the flow of bodies across borders, imagined and real, we will play close attention to how displacement is simultaneously a shared and singular experience.
 While our readings will focus primarily works by writers located in the U.S., the works themselves will open up questions about how we might define nation, community and identity beyond their normative limits.
-Required texts will be chosen from the following: Kindred by Octavia Butler (1979) The Coffin Tree by Wendy Law-Yone (1983) The Lone Ranger and Tonto Fistfight in Heaven by Sherman Alexie (1993) The Brief and Wondrous Life of Oscar Wao by Junot Diaz (2007) Salvage the Bones by Jesmyn Ward (2010)
+Required texts will include: Kindred by Octavia Butler (1979) No-No Boy by John Okada (1979) The Brief and Wondrous Life of Oscar Wao by Junot Diaz (2007) The Round House by Louise Erdrich (2012)